The Tale of Aragorn and Arwen

 "The Tale of Aragorn and Arwen" is a story within the Appendices of J. R. R. Tolkien's The Lord of the Rings.
 It narrates the love of the mortal Man Aragorn and the immortal Elf-maiden Arwen, telling the story of their first meeting, their eventual betrothal and marriage, and the circumstances of their deaths.
 Tolkien called the tale "really essential to the story".
-In contrast to the non-narrative appendices it extends the main story of the book to cover events both before and after it, one reason it would not fit in the main text.
-Tolkien gave another reason for its exclusion, namely that the main text is told from the hobbits' point of view.
+In contrast to the non-narrative appendices, it extends the main story of the book to cover events both before and after it, one reason it would not fit in the main text.
+Tolkien gave another reason for its exclusion: that the main text is told from the hobbits' point of view.

 The tale to some extent mirrors the "Tale of Beren and Lúthien", set in an earlier age of Middle-earth.
 This creates a feeling of historical depth, in what scholars note is an approach similar to that of Dante in his Inferno.

 Aspects of the tale discussed by scholars include the nature of love and death; the question of why the tale, if so important, was relegated to an appendix; Tolkien's blurring of the line between story and history; the balance Tolkien strikes between open Christianity and his treatment of his characters as pagan; and the resulting paradox that although Tolkien was a Roman Catholic and considered the book fundamentally Catholic, Middle-earth societies lack religions of their own.
-It has been noted also that the tale's relegation deprives the main story of much of its love-interest, shifting the book's emphasis towards action.
+It has been noted that the tale's relegation deprives the main story of much of its love-interest, shifting the book's emphasis towards action.